rwash/rwash.github.io/cv.md

 =========

 ### Assistant Professor
-School of Journalism, and Department of Telecommunications, Information Studies, and Media
-*Michigan State University*
+School of Journalism, and Department of Media and Information *Michigan State University*

 #### Office